 The First Step of Recreation:

-Later in 2016 I developed an a early-mid 1800’s imagination an Awalim/Ghawazee dance performance for the Farrah (wedding celebration).
-The costume represents a transition from the ladies Ottoman clothing style of full pantaloons, long chemises with overcoats or vests, tarboosh (hat) with fabric wound around and perhaps a scarf tied around the hips when dancing, towards the early 1900’s Awalim costume, defined by skirt, short vest and belt with several long ribbons attached in the front.
-Here I let the modern movement style of Cairo dancers along with the research on the modern Banat Mazin Ghawazee dancers inform my exploration of technique for the time period.
-I also used old movie scenes with dancers from as early as the 1930’s to assist with the choice of technique.
+Later in 2016 I created an a mid 1800’s Awalim/Ghawazee “dance performance for the Farrah” (wedding celebration), my imagination wandering around what the costume and movement of a lower Egyptian rural dancer would look like in a time where Egypt transitions out of Ottoman control and influence.
+The costume is an experiment in representing the change from the Ottoman outfit (full pantaloons, ankle or knee length chemises with ankle or waist length overcoats, tarboosh (hat) with fabric wound around and a scarf at the hips) towards the early 1900’s professional dance costume (defined by a tight vest, short chemise, skirt and belt with several long ribbons and/or tassles attached in the front).
+I let the modern movement style of Cairo dancers along with the research on the modern Banat Mazin Ghawazee dancers inform my exploration of technique, in addition to referencing the old movie scenes with dancers from as early as the 1930’s.

-I hope in future years that this project will transition to a full time performance and education company that will serve the Pacific NW’s public institutes to promote cultural diversity, appreciation of the arts and a better understanding for the variety and historical development of dances from the Middle East, North Africa and Arabian Gulf.
+I hope in future years that this project will transition to a full time performance and education company that will serve public and private institutes nationally (globally!) to promote cultural diversity, appreciation of the arts and a better understanding for the variety and historical development of dances from the Middle East, North Africa and Arabian Gulf.
+Project Photos